 On the second Thursday of each month at 12.30pm we allow time for regular short 30-45 minute lunchtime periods of reflection.

 These are led by Ministers or Preachers, Stewards or Worship Leaders.
-There is no set format.
+There is no set format and they are informal – we use the small chapel or the lounge.
 The time may include any or all of the following: Bible readings, poetry, prayer, music, silent reflection and discussion .
 The key is that we wanted to allow time for the spirit to inform, guide and refresh us.

 Please support if you can.